DIYBookScanner/spreads/README.rst

 Interfaces
 ----------

-- **Web**
+Web
++++

 .. image:: http://i.imgur.com/ujchTcq.png
    :alt: web interface

 The interface with the most features.
 You have the choice between three
 modes: *scanner*, *processor* and *full*.
 The first is ideal for slim scanning workstations that just deal with the capturing of the images and little more.
 From it, you can transfer your scans either to an USB stick or another instance of spreads running in one of the other two modes (all from your browser!), where they will be post-processed.
 It is currently the only interface to support cropping during capture and on-the-fly changing of settings during capture.

-- **GUI**
+GUI
++++

 .. image:: http://i.imgur.com/jmijJhY.png
    :alt: graphical interface

 A graphical wizard that guides you through every step, from setting up the devices to postprocessing the images

-- **CLI**
+CLI
++++

 .. image:: http://i.imgur.com/wwcaP96.png
    :alt: command-line interface

 A text-only command-line interface that exposes each step as a subcommand.
 Ideal for controlling a scanner over SSH and for comand-line fetishists.

 Getting Started